vigo/textmate-twitterbootstrap.tmbundle/README.md

 # TextMate Html Bundle for Twitter's Bootstrap

+# Note
-# This bundle is out-dated! [not maintaining at all]
+This bundle is out-dated!
+Please use [this one](https://github.com/vigo/textmate1-twitter-bs3.tmbundle)!
+Most of the usefull ones will be transfered to new bundle!

 This is un-offical bundle for [Twitter's Bootstrap][bootstrap].